MariuszKrzanowski/demo-ad-search/README.md

 # demo-ad-search
-This project is an example code to article published at http://mrmatrix.net/ blog portal.
+This project contains an example code assigned to article published at http://mrmatrix.net/ portal.